 In addition to participating in the Masses, you can come into the church for quiet moments of personal prayer.
 You can pray for your own intentions or for the intentions of other parishioners, written in the book at the back of the church.
 You can also request prayer by writing your intentions in the book.

 You can also pray for the Pope’s intentions.
 There is a different focus for each month.
-In January, he is praying that together we can promote Peace and Justice
+In March, he is praying for the world.

 The Pope’s Video – March 2020